epapoutsellis/Why-do-we-regularise-in-every-iteration/README.md

 13) PD3O (Primal Dual Three Operator Splitting Algorithm) which can be combined with a Stochastic CIL function.
 14) SIRF Priors classes can be used in the CIL Optimisation Framework for free.
 In addition, SIRF ObjectiveFunction Classes can be used.
 This allows more flexibility for SIRF users to have control and monitor a CIL algorithm.

+### Acknowledgements

+E. Papoutsellis acknowledges funding through the Innovate UK Analysis for Innovators (A4i) program: "Denoising of chemical imaging and tomography data" under which the experiments were initially conducted, CCPi (EPSRC grant EP/T026677/1), CCP SyneRBI (EPSRC grant EP/T026693/1).